Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 A few.

-That's the thing I love about this game.
+That's something I love about this game.

-The linebackers make like 20 tackles a year.
+The linebackers make like 20 tackles each.

 It's the best.

-We won 42 -38, which means they threw it.
+And we won 42 to 38, which means they threw it.

 I was like, nice catch, sir.

-He's just a ridiculously great athlete and a high -character guy.
+He's just a ridiculously great athlete and a high character guy.

-I refuse to speculate on that game.
+But, you know, I refuse to speculate on that game, man.

 It's just going to go the way it's going to go.

-These men are going to learn about themselves and each other.
+And these men are going to learn about themselves and each other.

-I'm grateful for the opportunity to line up against these guys for four years, and what I learned about myself, what I learned about goodness and rightness, and the way we ought to be as a people.
+I'm grateful for the opportunity to line up against these guys for four years and what I learned about myself, what I learned about goodness and rightness and the way we ought to be as a people.

 So I'm grateful for it.